juand-r/naacl-2019-notes/README.md

 ## Invited speakers

+### Graham Neubig: What can Statistical Machine Translation teach Neural Text Generation about Optimization?

+It is a good time to reread Neubig and Watanabe, Optimization for Statistical Machine Translation, a Survey (CL 2016).

+This came out right at the beginning of the "deep learning wave", but still has useful insights.

+Life back in 2015: separate models (translation, language model, reordering model), learnt separately and combined.

+Today: neural network, all parameters trained end-to-end.
+Use "teacher forcing" to predict the next word.

+But there are problems:
+- exposure bias.
+Teacher forcing is overly reliant on previous inputs being correct.
+One mistake and it is all downhill!
+- disregard to evaluation metrics.
+Good translation can be measured with BLEU or METEOR.
+But is optimized with max likelihood:
+    - Outputs of NN are often too short
+    - Dropped or repeated content
+- the Neubig and Watanabe paper of 2016 shows that training to improve BLEU fixes a lot of these problems.
+- In phrase-based (statistical) MT, minimum error rate training is used.
+There is a clever trick for gradient-free optimization of linear models, but this is hard to adapt to NN.
+- How to get minimum risk training/RL to work ..

+Claim: most people now don't use minimum risk training for NMT but it is SOTA.

+**See also: "BERT-score" metric**.

+---

+### He He: Towards Controllable Text Generation

+Semantics is hard!
+Goal: model p(text|x) where x is data or text.
+This is a high-dimensional problem, and we often do not enough data.
+Doing OK with language modeling, machine translation.
+But there is not enough data for:
+- summarization
+- dialogue
+- creative text generation

+Difficulties:
+- conflating grammaticality and task objectives
+- trade-offs: fluency vs faithfulness.

+Discussed three papers:

+#### :boom: Delete, Retrieve, Generate: a Simple Approach to Sentiment and Style Transfer (NAACL 2018)

+Goal: try to separate content from another attribute (eg. sentiment)

+#### Pun Generation with Surprise (homophonic pun generation)

+Try to generate puns such as: "Yesterday I accidentally swallowed some food coloring.
+The doctor says I'm OK, but I feel like I've **dyed** a little inside."

+Big picture:

+- domain knowledge helps generation when there is less supervision
+- language model as smoother

+#### Decouple Strategy and Generation in Negotiation Dialogues

+Utterances are made to achieve something, eg. in negotiation: greet, inquire, inform, propose, provide details, embellish, make side offer, counter, agree, offer, accept, persuade ...

+Inspiration from classic NLG: separate content from realization (what you say vs how you say it).

+Easier to learn actions than language - so use RL in the act space, and do content planning and sentence realization separately.
+A modular framework was more effective.

+---

 ### Yejin Choi: The Enigma of Neural Text Degeneration as the First Defense Against Neural Fake News

 Two related papers: